 So we taught them how to get access to the WIOA funding for youth transitioning from a foster care setting, which is a guaranteed preferential service just like training veterans are.
 We gave them all of our program content and said here is how we do this training program for both youths and adult.
 Give us a call when you ready and we will help you set it up.
 They'll have a program running in two months, and it took us about six hours worth of work to help them make that happen.

 Q: So you’re not protecting your turf and saying this is our content, this is our program.
-You're getting it out there because you’re more concerned with solving the problem rather than getting the credit for it?
+You're getting it out there because you’re more concerned with solving the problem rather than getting the credit for a solution?

 A: There are other programs that really protect and copyright every piece of paper they turn out and they think that the value is in the piece of paper.
 It is not.
 The value is in the building community working together to solve the labor problem.
 That is what is supposed to be happening.
 So if we figured something out that works, whether it be instructional content or providing supportive services to those in need, then we can help other programs do exactly the same thing.